Pablo Alborán: Personal life

 Alborán is the youngest of three children of Spanish architect Salvador Moreno de Alborán Peralta and Elena Ferrándiz Martínez.
 Ferrándiz Martínez was born in Casablanca to Spanish parents during the French protectorate of Morocco.

-In June 2020, Alborán came out as gay in a video posted to his social media accounts.
+In June 2020, Alborán came out as gay in a video posted to his Instagram account.
 He has said that he does not discuss the intimate details of his personal life with the press: "My intention [in coming out] was very pure: I tell you this like I'm telling you that I drink coffee.
 If this information is relevant or not, you have to ask who considers it to be relevant.
 For me, it's not."

 As of 2020, Alborán resides in Málaga.
 He also owns a house in Boadilla del Monte, in the Community of Madrid.